-We do not own or operate, and we do not expect to own or operate, facilities for product manufacturing, storage and distribution, or testing.
+We do not own or operate, and we do not expect to own or operate, facilities for product manufacturing, storage and distribution, or testing with respect to either DSTAT or BCV.
 In the past, we have relied on third-party manufacturers for supply of our preclinical and clinical drug supplies.
-We expect that in the future we will continue to rely on such manufacturers for drug supply that will be used in clinical trials of our product candidates, including brincidofovir, and for commercialization of any of our product candidates that receive regulatory approval.
+We expect that in the future we will continue to rely on such manufacturers for drug supply that will be used in clinical trials of both DSTAT and BCV, and for commercialization of any of our product candidates that receive regulatory approval.